In case of a Safeguarding (Child Protection) issue you will need to contact Mrs Yeoman (Head Teacher/Senior Designated Person) straight away.

 - works with a wide range of sectors (including education, criminal justice, faith, charities, online and health).

-Our designated Prevent Strategy lead is: Mrs Kate Yeoman.
+Our designated Prevent Strategy lead is: Mrs Yeoman.
 All staff have been trained to recognise signs of Extremism.

 Please also click here for a link to the official government document.
 Here you can find out about Tackling Extremism and Radicalisation.